 You should be aware that teaching is a mentally and physically demanding job.

-To become a secondary school teacher of computing, you must have a degree in computing plus a Professional Graduate Diploma in Education (PGDE) OR a Professional Education (Secondary) with Computing Science, Business Studies and Computing Science or Computing Science and Mathematics at the University of Stirling.
+To become a secondary school teacher of computing, you must have a degree (SCQF Level 9-10) in computing plus a Professional Graduate Diploma (SCQF Level 11) in Education (PGDE) OR a Professional Education (Secondary) and Computing Science, Business Studies and Computing Science, or Computing Science and Mathematics (SCQF Level 10) at the University of Stirling.

 For entry to a degree course you normally need 4-5 relevant Highers.
 Higher Maths is often required.